 Could Your Injuries Be Covered Under Workers’ Compensation?

-With the help of an Baton Rouge workers’ compensation lawyer experienced with Louisiana labor laws, you don’t need to settle for a less than fair compensation offer for your injuries.
+With the help of a lawyer experienced with labor laws in Baton Rouge, you don’t need to settle for a less than fair compensation offer for your work-related injuries.
 If you have been hurt on the job, the best thing you can do is to file an accident report and seek medical treatment as soon as possible.
 When filing your accident claim, make sure that you keep copies of all your prior and future medical records, receipts from out-of-pocket expenses, witness statements, your own notes of the event, and photographs of the injuries sustained and the accident site if possible.
 Your attorney may be able to help you gather some of these crucial documents which can help prove that your injury was related to your job and that you deserve compensation.

 How To File a Workers’ Comp Claim In Baton Rouge

-When you file for workers’ compensation in Baton Rouge, you need to back up your claim with as much proof as you can.
+When you file for workers’ comp, you need to back up your claim with as much proof as you can.
 During your consultation with our team, we will ask you about possible witnesses and the time and place where your injury occurred.

 For a claim to be successful and see maximum compensation, you will need to report your injury to your employer within 30 days of the occurrence.
 If another employee or party is responsible for your accident, an attorney from our injury law firm can help you to determine their level of fault and to file a suit against said parties as well.